apache/gobblin/gobblin-docs/Getting-Started.md

  -avroOutput <arg>           Write output to Avro files.
 Specify the
                              output directory as argument.
 ```
-Running `bin/gobblin run wikipedia -lookback P10D -avroOutput /tmp/wikiSample LinkedIn Wikipedia:Sandbox` will create a directory `/tmp/wikiSample` with two subdirectories `LinkedIn` and `Wikipedia_Sandbox` each one with one avro file.
+Running `bin/gobblin cli run wikipedia -lookback P10D -avroOutput /tmp/wikiSample LinkedIn Wikipedia:Sandbox` will create a directory `/tmp/wikiSample` with two subdirectories `LinkedIn` and `Wikipedia_Sandbox` each one with one avro file.

 # Running Gobblin as a Daemon